1903 St Andrews Burghs by-election: Campaign

-Polling Day was fixed for the 17 September 1903, just days after the previous MP.
+Polling Day was fixed for the 17 September 1903, just days after the previous MP resigned his seat.

 Ellice, the Liberal candidate, declared himself against Home Rule for Ireland and also declined to support the disestablishment of the church in Scotland, both Liberal policies.
 This made his campaign less distinguishable from the Liberal Unionists.
 However, the candidates did differ on the question of trade, Ellice supported the Liberal position of support for Free trade while Thomson supported Tariff Reform as being advocated by leading Unionist Joseph Chamberlain.

 Result

 The Liberals gained the seat from the Liberal Unionists;

 Aftermath

 Anstruther-Thomson changed his name in 1904 to Anstruther-Gray.
 At the following general election, he re-gained the seat, the result was;